What is the Towns Fund?

 How are you making sure that the community are involved in the plans?

 We have worked with community groups, young people and undertaken public consultation exercises to help shape our plans.
 We will continue to consult and engage through public events and focused work groups.
-We have two project sponsors who are part of the local community who we report to regularly and we work closely with the Dearne area team to ensure we are engaging with residents and representative groups.
+We have two project sponsors who are part of the local community.
+We report to them regularly and we also work closely with the Dearne area team to ensure we are engaging with residents and representative groups.

 What types of improvements are being made and what new facilities will be on offer?